 - Justified Trope: Believe it or not, there's an In-Universe reason for my constantly fluctuating level of sanity!
 Since my healing factor is out of control (my body is walking talking cancer) even my brain is rewiring itself with some regularity.

 - Kansas City Shuffle: My genius plan to get Norman Osborn to pay up after he stole one of my marks and ruined my rep. No one screws with my professional reputation.

 - Aww yeah, you know it, ladies.
-Lady Death, Vanessa, Typhoid Mary, Siryn, Dr. Betty, Professor Veronica, Lady Deadpool, Outlaw, Morrigan, Felicia, and the millions upon millions of others, who have succumbed to my 25 Charisma stat.
+Lady Death, Vanessa, Typhoid Mary, Siryn, Dr. Betty, Professor Veronica, Lady Deadpool, Outlaw, Morrigan, Felicia, and the millions upon millions of others, who have succumbed to my 25 Charisma stat (despite a 15 Disfigurement one that qualifies me as "Kavorka").
 In my Marvel vs. Capcom 3 ending, I got to mac with most of the lovely ladies at my slammin' party after wasting Galactus's purple pimply ass!
 Until I accidentally wiped out Cleveland... whoops!